 “I hope that my works, made from environmentally-friendly material, will showcase my efforts in minimalising the use of the materials, not only plastic, which are harmful to the environment," he said.

 "Next, my creations are expected to arouse the audience’s curiosity about the environmental issue and therefore they will consider the environment before using any product.”

 Cuong has quit his job as an engineer to totally focus on origami.

 He admits that earning money from the art is not easy but he considers it an initial challenge on his new path.

 “Origami artworks have not yet been appreciated as paintings or sculptures by art specialists.
 Meanwhile, few artists or sculptors have achieved success and managed to learn on the job; therefore, becoming an origami artist and living on the art is very difficult," he said.

 To earn more money, Cuong has participated in many commercial projects using origami artworks, writing books and teaching origami in events, which has earned him enough to support his creativity.

 Up to now, he has created about 200 origami designs.
 Together with other friends from the Vietnam Origami Group, he has written three books about the art that were published abroad and expects to have more books released in Vietnam soon.

-“I have no specific secrets,” Cuong reveals.
+“I have no specific secrets,” Cuong revealed.

 “If you have passion in anything, study it a lot and train hard to develop your expertise, in addition to studying about other fields related to your concern like maths, physics or sculpture or even history or biology.
-Such knowledge seems to be unrelated but if it is utilised skillfully, it will be very helpful in pursuing your path, he says.
+Such knowledge seems to be unrelated but if it is utilised skillfully, it will be very helpful in pursuing your path, he said.